 CAM opens more galleries than ever before (Cincinnati Art Museum Press Release, December 17, 2015)

 Field Guide: Photographs by Jochen Lempert showcases beauty, mystery of nature (Cincinnati Art Museum Press Release, September 16, 2015)

-February 07, 2015 to May 03, 2015
+February 07, 2015 to April 26, 2015

 This exhibition of approximately thirty-five works will pair modern and contemporary Japanese prints and ceramics.
 The prints are from the Art Museum’s permanent collection, including selections from the Howard and Caroline Porter Collection.
 The Japanese ceramics of the same era are lent by Jeffrey and Carol Horvitz.
 Shown together, these works disclose a brilliant dialogue through shared rhythms, patterns, textures, emotions and ideas.
+Read the press release.

 (Left) Kokutōtōban (Smoke-blackened Ceramic Flat Form), ca.1991; Yamada Hikaru (Japanese, 1923-2001); stoneware with inlays, smoke blackened; Collection of Carol and Jeffery Horvitz

 (Right) No. 5 (Record of Posterity), 1957; Hiromu Sato (Japanese, b.1923); color woodcut; The Howard and Caroline Porter Collection; 1990.920